 100 percent of your donation supports wounded warriors.
-70.5 percent pays for programs, and the balance pays to support those programs.
+Nearly 72 percent pays for programs, and the balance pays to support those programs.

-We are pleased to report that more than $213 million went directly to programs for wounded warriors based on our FY 2016 IRS Form 990.
+We are pleased to report $166 million went directly to programs for wounded warriors based on our FY 2017 IRS Form 990.

-Administrative spend represented 6.6 percent of our total expenses.
+Administrative spend represented less than 6 percent of our total expenses.

-Our investment in fundraising totaled $69 million, which represented 23 percent of our total expenses.
-It helped WWP raise over $302 million.
+Our investment in fundraising totaled $53 million, which represented less than 23 percent of our total expenses.
+It helped Wounded Warrior Project raise over $210 million.

-WWP’s outreach initiatives are designed to educate injured service members about the free programs available to them through WWP, encourage the public to refer veterans to the organization, and spread awareness around the issues facing veterans and their families.
-WWP performs outreach in several ways and WWP accounts for these efforts following IRS and accounting guidelines.
+Yes.
+Wounded Warrior Project’s outreach initiatives are designed to educate injured service members about the free programs available to them through Wounded Warrior Project, encourage the public to refer veterans to the organization, and spread awareness around the issues facing veterans and their families.